 In addition, we face competition with respect to the indications for which we are pursuing our product candidates.
 For instance, there are a number of companies developing or marketing treatments globally and in China for hypertrophic cardiomyopathy ("HCM"), inflammatory bowel disease ("IBD"), respiratory syncytial virus ("RSV"), cholangiocarcinoma ("CCA"), non-small cell lung carcinoma ("NSCLC") and gastric cancer, including many major pharmaceutical and biotechnology companies.
-For example, Cytokinetics, Inc., and its partner Ji Xing Pharmaceuticals are developing afficamten, a cardiac myosin inhibitor in development for the treatment for HCM.
-Incyte Corporation and its partner Innovent Biologics, Inc. are developing pemigatinib, an FGFR inhibitor approved for the treatment of second line CCA in the United States, for the treatment of both frontline and second line CCA in China, and Amgen and its partner Zai Lab are developing bemarituzumab (FPA144) for tumors that overexpress FGFR2b, including gastric and gastroesophageal junction cancers.
-There are also several programs in development targeting SHP2, including clinical programs run by Novartis AG, Revolution Medicines, Inc. and its partner Sanofi, Relay Therapeutics, Inc. and its partner Genentech, Inc. and Jacobio Pharmaceuticals Co.
-Ltd. and its partner AbbVie Inc. Programs in development for RSV include those run by ArkBio and Johnson and Johnson, Inc. There are a number of biologics that are approved or currently in development for the treatment of IBD, including therapeutics developed by AbbVie Inc. and Eli Lilly and Company.
+For example, Cytokinetics, Inc., and its partner Ji Xing Pharmaceuticals are developing afficamten, a cardiac myosin inhibitor in development for the treatment for HCM and there are also several programs in development targeting SHP2, including clinical programs run by Novartis AG, Revolution Medicines, Inc., Relay Therapeutics, Inc. and its partner Genentech, Inc. and Jacobio Pharmaceuticals Co.
+Ltd. and its partner AbbVie Inc.